New U.S. push for vaccines, boosters to stem 'raging' Omicron | Health

 The number of cases is doubling in 1.5 to three days https://www.reuters.com/business/healthcare-pharmaceuticals/omicron-cases-doubling-15-3-days-areas-with-local-spread-who-2021-12-18 in areas with community transmission, the World Health Organization said on Saturday.
 In certain regions of the United States, 50% of the COVID-19 tests genetically sequenced detected the Omicron variant, Fauci told CNN, "which means it's going to take over."

-The virus is forcing sports teams to reschedule games and entertainment venues to cancel shows.
+The virus is forcing sports leagues to reschedule games and entertainment venues to cancel shows.
 The National Basketball Association https://www.reuters.com/article/us-health-coronavirus-nba-idCAKBN2IY0HS postponed five additional games on Sunday.
 The National Hockey League said it agreed with its players association to continue its 2021-22 regular-season schedule, as nearly all players and staff are vaccinated, but would temporarily shut down individual teams on a case-by-case basis.
-It also postponed cross-border games involving Canadian and U.S.-based teams through Dec.
-23.
+It also postponed cross-border games involving Canadian and U.S.-based teams through Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)